The List of Luke Bryan Albums in Order of Release Date

 - Win Life

-“What Makes You Country” is Luke Bryan’s sixth studio album, released on December 8, 2017, under Capitol Nashville.
-The album features hit singles like “Light It Up,” “Most People Are Good,” “Sunrise, Sunburn, Sunset,” and the title track.
-Bryan’s signature blend of contemporary and traditional country styles shines through in this collection, offering listeners a heartfelt and relatable experience.
-The album’s tracks reflect Bryan’s commitment to authenticity and his celebration of the diverse aspects of rural and small-town life, resonating with fans across the country music spectrum.
+“What Makes You Country” is the sixth studio album from Luke Bryan, set for release on December 8, 2017 through Capitol Nashville.
+He has included hits such as “Light It Up,” “Most People Are Good,” “Sunrise, Sunburn, Sunset,” and the title track in it.
+This collection of his music blends contemporary and traditional country styles in the form of a truth-telling and emotive experience that he normally provides listeners with.
+The album tracks reflect his commitment to genuineness and celebration of the divergent aspects of rural and small-town life, and fans react best to his music across the expanse of country.

 7. Born Here Live Here Die Here (2020)